soi-20/brains/_posts/2018-06-08-cool-startup.md

 ---

-# Product, Founder
+# For Founder

-Great investor advice isn’t good for building a great product.
+Don't listen to Great investor advice isn’t good for building a great product.

 But, great investor is very good for optimizing and scaling a working business.
+The only people whose advice to an entrepreneur is worth heeding are those who have worked at a startup.
+And most VCs haven’t done that, so 99.9% they give stupid advice.

 Work on a problem that has an immediately useful solution, but has enormous potential for growth.